zowe/docs-site/docs/user-guide/authenticating-with-client-certificates.md

 :::

 Authentication for integration with API Mediation Layer (API ML) can also be performed by the client when the service endpoint is called through the API ML Gateway with client certificates.
-Client certification must be enabled and configured.
+This method of authentication requires client certification to be enabled and configured.
 For details about this configuration, see [Enabling single sign on for clients via client certificate configuration](./api-mediation/configuration-client-certificates.md).

 :::note Notes:
 * When calling the login endpoint with basic authentication credentials, as well as with client certificate, the basic